MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/nodejs-on-wsl.md

 ## Install WSL 2

-WSL 2 is the most recent version available on Windows 10 and we recommend it for professional Node.js development workflows.
+WSL 2 is the most recent version available for Windows and we recommend it for professional Node.js development workflows.
 To enable and install WSL 2, follow the steps in the [WSL install documentation](/windows/wsl/install-win10).
 These steps will include choosing a Linux distribution (for example, Ubuntu).

 Once you have installed WSL 2 and a Linux distribution, open the Linux distribution (it can be found in your Windows start menu) and check the version and codename using the command: `lsb_release -dc`.